Welcome to our fabric glossary.

 A soft woven fabric resembling velvet, usually with a knitted back, with some stretch.
 Appropriate for tops and sportswear like trousers and jackets.
 Here is a selection of Velour fabric.

-A closely fabric of silk, cotton or nylon with a longer pile, velvet is the most luxurious fabric.
+Velvet is a type of woven tufted fabric in which the cut threads are evenly distributed, with a short dense pile, giving it a distinctive soft feel.
+Velvet is a very luxurious fabric.
 Stretch velvet has some lycra, It can be machine washed and will not create a shine in the seat or elbows.
-Appropriate for tops, skirts and fuller trousers.
+Appropriate for tops, skirts and fuller trousers and some upholstery projects.

 A cotton or cotton blend fabric with a short, dense pile that resembles velvet, It lacks the sheen and drape of velvet.
 It is perfect for drapes and home décor items as well as trousers, jackets and skirts.